Loading

 Enjoy Spring Weather in the Bradenton Area

-More than a dozen nature preserves can be found across the Bradenton Area.
-These special parks are an ideal way to explore the great outdoors in true Florida fashion.
-From small-but-important preserves like Leffis Key, to hundred-acre sanctuaries like Terra Ceia Preserve State Park, nature enthusiasts to history buffs will enjoy exploring these unique sites.
 For birding enthusiasts, check out Felts Audubon Preserve, where over 194 bird species have been documented by members.
 If kayaking through mangrove tunnels and exploring salty shallows is your thing, don’t miss Robinson Preserve.
-And, history aficionados will marvel at the Portavant Mound in Emerson Point Preserve.
-At approximately 1,200 years old and listed on the U.S. National Register of Historic Places, it is one of about 15 constructed in the region by American Indians!
+And history aficionados will marvel at the Portavant Mound in Emerson Point Preserve.
+At approximately 1,200 years old and listed on the U.S. National Register of Historic Places, it is one of about 15 constructed in the region by American Indians.
+For a unique adventure, take a wagon tour at Duette Preserve, where you can learn about the area’s natural habitats and wildlife.

 Enjoy Spring Weather in the Bradenton Area